mjensen2k/openhab2-addons/bundles/org.openhab.binding.bondhome/README.md

 # Bond Home Binding

-This binding supports radio (RF 315-433MHz) and IR devices controlled by a (Bond Home Bridge)[https://bondhome.io/products/].
+This binding supports radio (RF 315-433MHz) and IR devices controlled by a [Bond Home Bridge](https://bondhome.io/products/).
 The Bond bridge and its associated app can control nearly any RF or IR device, but specializes in ceiling fans, fireplaces, and motorized shades.
 The Bridge works by recording the RF or IR signal from the factory remote and replaying the command when requested.
 Olibra, the makers of the Bond, also maintains a large database of common remotes meaning all commands from a particular remote can often be looked up after programming a single command.
 This binding does not attempt to replicate the ability to program new remotes or commands - that should be done using the Bond app.
-Instead, this binding mearly communicates with the Bridge in order to control the devices.
+Instead, this binding merely communicates with the Bridge in order to control the devices.

 Keep in mind when using this binding that all of the limitations of the Bond Bridge and of using typical state-less ceiling fan remotes still apply.
 That is - we have no way of being aware of any changes made using the physical device remote and toggle commands (like those for ceiling fan lights) may become out of sync with the real state of the light causing an "OFF" command to turn the light "ON" and vice-versa.